The path to a monetary policy decision

 Monetary policy meeting

 The members of the Executive Board make decisions on monetary policy at the monetary policy meeting.
-It is at this meeting that the final decision on the policy rate and other monetary policy measures is taken, and a majority view is formulated regarding future monetary policy and economic developments.
+It is at this meeting that the decision on the policy rate and other monetary policy measures is taken, and a majority view is formulated regarding the monetary policy and economic developments.

-Based on the material produced during the preparations, the Executive Board establishes a joint view of what is considered to be a well-balanced monetary policy during the forecast period.
+Based on the material produced during the preparations, the Executive Board establishes a joint view of what is considered to be a well-balanced monetary policy.

 Read more: Executive Board voting